Toothgip/Age-of-war/README.md

 For it you have some gold that you can use for recruit unit for destroy AI base.

 The games is written is C++ with the SFML library : https://github.com/SFML/SFML

+If you want to run the game lanch the Age of War.exe in the root directory